format_list_bulleted Topic Overview

 Managing Aging Travel Card Transactions

-• Transaction preparers and approvers: In a single place, view all financial transactions where they are included in the workflow using Pending Transactions (available under OBI Financial Inquiry Tools).
+• Transaction preparers and approvers: View all TCard transactions that are pending approval and where they are in their workflow using the Pending Transactions Tool (available under Oracle Financials Inquiry Tools).

-• Financial managers and analysts: Use the OBI Credit Card Transactions - Aging Report to identify and monitor aging TCard transactions.
+• Financial managers and analysts: Use the OBI Credit Card Transactions - Aging Report to find and monitor aging TCard transactions.

 Prepare and approve TCard transactions in a timely manner.